wadinj/GiTaigHub/README.md

 To get this description, we use automatic Taiga.io bridge will allow the user to directly convert his user stories to TDD code and unit test.

-This soft is capable to convert Structured English to code.\n Per example :
+This soft is capable to convert Structured English to code.
+Per example :
 ```
 BankManagement can allow loan facility to Customer